 "Yeah," he said, not so much out of obliviousness but more, so we could actually have a civil conversation about it.

 "I suppose I could go and keep an eye on you if you must go," It was better than getting arrested.
 Faked tawdry antics aside, someone must have seen them.
 That and besides that one isolated incident, it didn't look like the world was going to end.

-"You can't," he said, and it didn't sound very concerned for my welfare.
+"You can't," he said, not sounding very concerned for my welfare at all.
 He was irritated.
 Welcome to the club.

 "Why?
 I'm more able bodied than you are at the moment," Ignoring the spectacle of Yusei carrying me on one foot, my logic was completely sound.
 He continued to twirl the spaghetti into a bigger ball.

 " You'd get in the way, and this is important.
 It's not some tournament.
 I don't need a tag along," he said, and a cement block might as well of hit my stomach the way it came out.
 Apparently, he didn't find me helpful at all, about as good as a puppy.
 Whatever, I'd be an adorable puppy.